A hypergraph bandwidth theorem: Robust Hamilton connectedness

 Note that these four blow-ups might intersect each other (quite a lot) outside of the dedicated hitting areas.
-To fix this, we may select $j_1'$-balanced and $j_2'$-balanced, respectively, subfamilies that are vertex-disjoint (except for the hitting areas), keeping the names for convenience.
+To fix this, we may select subfamilies that are $j_1'$-balanced and $j_2'$-balanced, respectively, and vertex-disjoint (except for the hitting areas), keeping the names for convenience.
 This can be done with $j_1' = j_1/3$ and $j_2' = j_2/3$ using a random partitioning argument.
-We delete the vertices of these additional four blow-ups from the cover $(\{\cV^v\}_{v \in V(F)}, \{\cW^{e}\}_{e \in F}))$, keeping again the names for convenience.
+We delete the vertices of these additional four blow-ups from the cover $(\{\cV^v\}_{v \in V(F)}, \{\cW^{e}\}_{e \in F}))$, again keeping the names for convenience.
 Since the additional blow-ups have only $2q_2(j_1'+j_2')$ vertices, $(\{\cV^v\}_{v \in V(F)}, \{\cW^{e}\}_{e \in F}))$ is still $(m_1,m_2,2\eta)$-balanced.
 Let $F'$ be the path obtained from $F$ by extending its ends with two vertices $g$ and $f$.

 To finish, we identify the vertices of $F$ with $1,\dots,\ell$ following the order of the path.
 For each $i \in V(F)$, we select disjoint edges $e_i,f_i \in R^{i}(\cV^{i})$ with $e_1 = f$ and $e_\ell = g$.
-We then apply \cref{pro:allocation-Hamilton-cycle} to find a \tight Hamilton $(f_i,e_{j})$-path $P^{ij}$ in $R^{ij}(\cW^{ij})$ for each $i \in [\ell]$ and $j=i+1$.
+We then apply \cref{pro:allocation-Hamilton-path} to find a \tight Hamilton $(f_i,e_{j})$-path $P^{ij}$ in $R^{ij}(\cW^{ij})$ for each $i \in [\ell]$ and $j=i+1$.
 Note that the families $\cV^{i}$ are still $(1\pm 2\eta)m_1$-balanced (resp. $(1\pm 2\eta)j_1'$-balanced) after deleting the vertices of these paths.
-We may therefore finish by applying \cref{pro:allocation-Hamilton-cycle} to find a \tight Hamilton $(e_i,f_{i})$-path $P^{i}$ in $R^{i}(\cW^{i})$ for each $i \in [\ell]$ with index computations modulo $\ell$. \end{proof}
+We may therefore finish by applying \cref{pro:allocation-Hamilton-path} to find a \tight Hamilton $(e_i,f_{i})$-path $P^{i}$ in $R^{i}(\cW^{i})$ for each $i \in [\ell]$ with index computations modulo $\ell$. \end{proof}